 The Kask Infinity is definitely one of the coolest helmets we've tested and it has the added virtue of being extremely comfortable.
-Its great design and build earned it the Top Pick for Aero award.
+Its great design and build earn it our Top Pick Award for Aero Helmets.
 It uses abundant padding to keep the hard surfaces from making contact with your dome while its unique ventilation system cools your head should you choose to open the front slat.
-It's true that it is most comfortable in the three non-summer seasons when you need the extra insulation, but the front grill and side vents do an excellent job of pulling out heat when open.
+It's true that it's more comfortable in the three non-summer seasons when you need the extra insulation, but the front grill and side vents do an excellent job of pulling out heat when open.
+This a versatile road helmet that will excel in pursuits especially aided by aerodynamics.
+Sprinting and time trialing will see the best gains from this helmet, but it's an all-around great helmet, especially in cooler weather where it's not as problematic to keep the vent closed and have a warm head.

 Kask Infinity Review